sveltejs/vite-plugin-svelte/.changeset/thin-rats-sniff.md

 '@sveltejs/vite-plugin-svelte': major
 ---

-disable script preprocessing in vitePreprocess() by default because svelte5 supports lang=ts out of the box
+disable script preprocessing in vitePreprocess() by default because Svelte 5 supports lang=ts out of the box